macstewart/pomolumu/README.md

 - Starts a focus timer with the desired number of minutes
 - After the timer has expired, a "break" will begin automatically
     - The breaks times follow the pattern 5m -> 5m -> 5m -> 15m, ad infinitum
-- After the break, the next focus timer will queue up and pause until started
+- After the break, the next focus timer will queue up and pause until started.
+Press <space> to resume

 ### Building
 ```